-Located in East Park, the memorial is in remembrance of 24 engineers, 2 boilermakers, a plumber, clerk, 6 electrical engineers and the Chief Engineer Officer who never returned.
-The neighbouring Titanic Musicians’ Memorial is also worth checking out.
+Located in East Park, the memorial is in remembrance of 24 engineers, 2 boilermakers, a plumber, a clerk, 6 electrical engineers, and the Chief Engineer Officer who never returned.
+The neighboring Titanic Musicians’ Memorial is also worth checking out.

 7. Southampton Common

-Close to the city centre, Southampton Common is a 326 acre site of ponds, woods and grassland for walks, ball games and bike rides spotting a host of birds and wildlife.
+Close to the city center, Southampton Common is a 326-acre site of ponds, woods, and grassland for walks, ball games, and bike rides spotting a host of birds and wildlife.

 8. Walk the Town Walls

 One of the best things to do in Southampton is to take a self-guided walking tour around the 12th-century defensive city walls.
 Stretching over a mile, they are the third-longest unbroken stretch of medieval city walls in the UK and include 29 towers and 8 gates.

 Starting at Bargate you’ll pass the Town Quay, Back of the Walls, Wind Whistle Tower, St Michael’s Church, and Mayflower Park with information boards along the way.

 More like a castle than a gate, Bargate is a well-preserved entrance to the old city and is 800 years old.
 Flanked by Drum Towers it has 5 Gothic archways and is topped by a figure of George III in Roman toga, added in 1809